antgobar/rmcalyse/rmcalyse/plugins/plugins.md

 ### Linting

 Plugins can check the yaml input for conforming configuration before being called.
-The ```lint``` method is called to this end. the assert method should be used:
+The ```lint``` method is called to this end. the assert function should be used.
+Any failed assertions will be caught by the linter.:

 ```
     @staticmethod